Fizzolas/duplicate-file-finder/README.md

 - **Format**: File extension
 - **Hash**: Unique identifier (truncated for display)
 - **Keep/Delete**: Shows which files will be kept or deleted
+- **Actions**: Hover over any row to reveal "Show in Folder" button

+**Pro Tip:** Click "Show in Folder" to open File Explorer with the file highlighted, making it easy to manually verify duplicates.

 ### Step 5: Delete Safely